David Hodges, Writing Arts Adjunct Office 515 Victoria Hall, 5th Floor, 260 Victoria Street.

 If you must miss class for any of the above or other excusable reasons, you must contact me as soon as possible.
 If extenuating circumstances force you to miss more than six classes, you must speak to me about the possibilities for accommodating you beyond this.
 Absences should be used with discretion because you never know when you will suddenly have to miss class.

 Properly functioning technology is essential to our success in remote/hybrid classes.
 If you experience any technical difficulties, please contact Rowan’s Information Resources and Technology (IRT) department by clicking on this IRT Support link.
 You can also call IRT at 856-256-4400 or email firstname.lastname@example.org.

 If you do not have reliable internet service or a laptop/tablet to use remotely, please let me know.
 The same is true for students attending class in person.
 The ability to conveniently contribute to the course blog during classes is essential.
 I can connect you with the technical resources you need to be successful this semester.
 You should not have to rely on your smartphone as your only device this semester.

 Not all students learn the same way.
 The federal government, through the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, tries to ensure that all students have a fair chance at being successful.
 If you have a documented disability that may have an impact upon your work in this class, please contact me.

-If you had a 504 plan or an IEP in high school, then you may qualify for services in college.
-Students must provide documentation of disability to the Academic Success Center in order to receive official University services and accommodations.
-The Academic Success Center can be reached at 856.256.4234.
-The center is located on the 3rd floor of Savitz Hall.
+Your academic success is important.
+If you have a documented disability that may have an impact upon your work in this class, please contact me.
+Students must provide documentation of their disability to the Academic Success Center in order to receive official University services and accommodations.
+The Academic Success Center can be reached at 856-256-4234.
+The Center is located on the 3rd floor of Savitz Hall.
 The staff is available to answer questions regarding accommodations or assist you in your pursuit of accommodations.
-We look forward to working with you to meet your learning goals.
+They look forward to working with you to meet your learning goals.

 Classroom Behavior Policy